Post may contain affiliate links.

 Delicious Ways to Use Marinara Sauce

-- Any cooked pasta would be scrumptious tossed in homemade marinara sauce.
+I use homemade marinara in many ways.
+The most obvious is tossed with pasta, of course.
+Any cooked pasta would be scrumptiously tossed in homemade marinara sauce.

-- It’s a scrumptious dipping sauce for pizza rolls, garlic knots, bread sticks or grilled cheese.
+.
+It’s a scrumptious dipping sauce for pizza rolls, garlic knots, bread sticks or grilled cheese. vegetarian baked ziti

-- Use it as pizza sauce on your next homemade pizza.
-This Bacon Fathead Pizza would be fabulous!
+Use it as a pizza sauce on your next homemade pizza.
+This

 Final Thoughts about Making Marinara Sauce